flhofer/dell_TB16_firmware/README.md

 Skills required for the flashing: a basic understanding of *nix Bash systems, and maybe a basic understanding of the Windows command line.
 The capability of either creating a live Linux and/or Windows 10 setup, or the availability of both on a system with a Thunderbolt 3+ controller.

+## Pre-flight checklist
+Before flashing, verify all of the following:
+- Host laptop has Thunderbolt 3/4 support enabled in BIOS/UEFI
+- Dock is connected to AC power and the TB upstream cable is attached to the host
+- Linux step: at least one monitor is connected to each MST path when updating MST (`DP/VGA` and `mDP/HDMI`)
+- `fwupdmgr get-devices` lists your TB dock/cable targets before starting
+- You are running commands as `root` or with `sudo`

 ## TLDR; Suggested steps
 (regularly updated)
 To use the latest versions, do the following either with `sudo` or as `root`: